Equifax Credit Dispute: How to Dispute Personal Information on a Credit Report

 If you believe that any item of information contained in your Equifax credit report is incomplete or inaccurate, simply notify us directly, and we will promptly investigate the matter on your behalf with the source that provided the information.

-Within a month of your dispute request (45 days if your dispute is based on your free annual disclosure report), you will be notified of the results of the dispute investigation and provided with a credit file reflecting the results of the investigation at no charge.
+Within a month of your dispute request, you will be notified of the results of the dispute investigation and provided with a credit file reflecting the results of the investigation at no charge.

 You should examine this file carefully to make sure the inaccuracies have been corrected or removed.
 If information you disputed has been re-verified, it will remain in your credit file, but you can request that it be shown as disputed and you can add a statement of explanation to your credit file.